layilin/SP23-33852/_annotations/book3.md

 [plant] 116.549 tamarinds.
 The tamarind tree (*Tamarindus indica*), which is probably native to tropical Africa and Madagascar.
 Its fruit pulp was used in food and beverages, including punch, and for medicinal purposes.

 [plant] 116.549 papaws.
 Papaws, better known as papaya (*Carica papaya*).
-Its native range extends from southern Mexico to Venezuela.
+Its native range is southern Mexico to Venezuela.

 116.549n sweet-meats.
 Preserved or candied fruits.